The Business Review, Cambridge

 Protecting individual’s security threats is a multidimensional problem involving human and technological factors.
 Although multiple security applications (apps) are offered by third-party developers for free, only a small portion of smart device users have adopted these apps.
 This study investigates how smartphone users’ security-related decisions are influenced by their attitudes, perceptions, and understanding of various security threats.
 This research seeks to provide quantified insights into smartphone users’ behavior toward multiple key personal security features including calling a tow truck, calling for a secure ride, identifying personal features and smartphone alarm services.
 This research also provides evidence that making correct security decisions might not necessarily relate with individuals’ awareness of the significances of security threats.
 On the basis of our findings and the results presented in the paper are the factors that might influence smartphone users’ security behaviors as well as what they perceive to be needed security features.
 Cell phones have improved the communication among people over the past decade.
 The number of cell phone users is increasing dramatically which is also expected to continue increasing in the future.
 Smartphones don’t just contain e-mail functionality rather they are powerful computers that can handle multiple functions.
 With broad and rapid acceptance, smart devices such as smartphones and tablet computers are playing an increasingly important role in the user's daily life.
 A potential information and personal security issues have received some but not a great deal of attention from practitioners and academics.
 This research outlines the market research for a security application Last Call, the methodology, descriptive analysis, data analysis of hypothesis testing, limitations, and a detailed conclusion.
 The approach that was taken for our survey was simple random sampling for individuals with smartphones.
 The data was collected over a period of four weeks from October and November 2017.
 The sample portion of who was observed was chosen at random ranging from young adults to older adults, both students and nonstudents, parents and individuals with businesses.
 The surveys were distributed throughout several locations consisting of but not limited to towns and cities in and around Northern Michigan.
 Technology is constantly changing and improving, as technology gets more advanced and widespread, the demand for security apps have also risen over the years.
 Security apps are software applications made to be installed on the hardware, be it mobile phones, tablets or computers.
 These apps come in many different kinds, each with its own function and use.
 The most commonly known security apps are the kinds to protect the users’ hardware, these types of security apps can range from theft prevention apps, password managers, app scanner, android rooting software and even antivirus apps (Tufts, 2012).
 The functions of such apps are fairly straightforward, to protect the users and their devices while it is in use.
 They prevent unauthorized access to the device, ensure a secure connection when browsing the internet, and scan the device for any malicious software.
-Furthermore, some apps are even capable of clearing and cleaning out junk files and duplicate files on the device, creating extra storage and ensuring the device runs in optimal condition (Remo Software).
-On the other hand, the personal safety apps are another kind of security apps which are available in the app stores.

 The Impact of Auditor Tenure on Audit Quality, Audit Fees, and Non-audit fees: Is Auditor Loyalty Paying Off After SOX?